• Skip to primary navigation

 • Storage: Store your leftovers in an airtight container in the refrigerator for up to 4 days.

 • How to freeze: It freezes really well!
 I portion mine into four freezer bags so that I can pull them out at my convenience.
-To thaw, place in refrigerator overnight.
+Store in the freezer for up to 3 months.
+To thaw, place in fridge overnight.

-Fork digging into bowl of curry with brown rice and cups of spices in background.
+Fork digging into bowl of vegan curry with brown rice

 bowl of chickpea spinach curry with brown rice resting on a white napkin with forks and spices in the background